TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/Codesnippets.rst

         ..  code-block:: bash

+            # in repositories with composer.lock in version control
+            composer install

             # in repositories where the composer.lock is not in version control
+            # to prevent outdated packages due to a local composer.lock from earlier install-runs
             composer update

 Then regenerate the code snippets.
 Official manuals should have a make command